liamgreenhill/liamnugent.me/writing/posts/helping-dysfunctional-teams/index.md

  Publish the dates somewhere everyone in the team can see and say *we're* aiming for this date but we're telling the *business* that we'll definitely be done by this date.

 Estimating is a whole other subject that I won't cover here.
-Checkout the Shape Up(basecamp shape up) process for some great advice on that.
+Check out the [Shape Up](https://basecamp.com/shapeup) process for some great advice on that.

 ## For example

-Here's a real life example, with some of the steps we took to get over the issue.
+Here's a real-life example, with some of the steps we took to get over the issue.
 Names and details have been changed to protect the innocent.

 Jen was working with me on a new feature on our product that lets people create new meal recipes themselves.
 We were working in six-week cycles.

-iShe had to rely on an API that was managed by Tom (who was in another team) to allow her to get and set the new recipe information on a central database.
+She had to rely on an API that was managed by Tom (who was in another team) to allow her to get and set the new recipe information on a central database.
 Before we kicked off, everyone knew the overall objective and everyone was all smiles and ready to go.

 The architecture was a legacy mish-mash of different parts of local databases and API functions.
 And, no prizes for guessing what's coming next, the API documentation was like Swiss cheese.

-Two weeks in to a six week cycle, Jen hit Tom up with a list of her dream API calls that she wanted to use to build her feature.
+Two weeks into a six-week cycle, Jen hit Tom up with a list of her dream API calls that she wanted to use to build her feature.
 She asked him to confirm or deny they would work or even if they existed at all because once she started digging, it wasn't clear to her.

 However, Tom had form for sticking his head in the sand and not responding to requests he didn't like.
 Tom went to ground and didn't respond.
 Tom's manager, Frankie, was stretched too thin so wasn't paying attention to this until I was persistently asking about it, in increasingly fraught tones.